cunnie/docs/vcsa_ssl.md

 # Installing a CA-issued Wildcard SSL Certificate in VCSA 5.5
-In this blog post we describe a process to replace a VMware vCenter Server Appliance's (VCSA's) self-signed certificates with Certificate Authority-signed (CA-signed) certificates.
+In this blog post we describe a process to replace a VMware vCenter Server Appliance's (VCSA's) self-signed certificate with Certificate Authority-signed (CA-signed) certificate.

 VMware has already described such a process in [Knowledge Base Article 2057223](http://kb.vmware.com/selfservice/search.do?cmd=displayKC&docType=kc&docTypeID=DT_KB_1_1&externalId=2057223); however, the process they describe is cumbersome: it requires SSL certificates for *four* services that the VCSA provides.